Buying Property on the French Riviera

 What Documents to Ask for Before Making an Offer

 This page explains what documents a buyer should realistically ask for before making an offer on property in France.
-It is not a dry document list.
-Its purpose is to show why the documents matter, what they help the buyer understand, what is often missing early, and how the quality or absence of documentation should affect the buyer's confidence, speed, and negotiating posture before an offer starts to move the file forward.
+It is the document-specific page in the pre-offer phase.
+Its purpose is to show which documents matter most, what each one helps the buyer understand, what is often missing early, and how the quality or absence of documentation should affect confidence, speed, and negotiating posture before an offer starts to move the file forward.

 Key takeaways